Bertha of Bingen

-Bertha von Bingen
+Bertha of Bingen

 Bertha was a descendant of the dukes of Lorraine, and had considerable property along the rivers Rhine and Nahe.
 She married Robolaus, a pagan, who died when their son Rupert was three years old.
 Bertha then retired to today's Rupertsberg with her son and the priest Wigbert.
 She built a small church and led a secluded life with much vigilance and fasting, gave the needy some of her wealth and gradually gathered other people to follow her example.

 Bertha devoted her energy to educating Rupert.
 Following a pilgrimage to Rome, she gave away the rest of her possessions and came to live near Bingen (called Rupertsberg after her son).
 Rupert died at age 20, but Bertha outlived him by 25 years spent in prayer, fasting, and good works.

 Rupert of Bingen

 Rupert of Bingen (German : Rupert von Bingen) (712–732) was the son of Bertha of Bingen, a Christian noblewoman.
 His father was a pagan called Robolaus (Robold).
 After his death, their child was raised as a Christian by his mother.

 At the age of fifteen, Rupert undertook a pilgrimage to Rome with his mother.
 After his return, he used his inherited wealth to found churches, living with his mother on a hill at the river Nahe, near Bingen that came to be called the "Rupertsberg".
 There they established several hospices for the poor and needy.
 Rupert died from a fever, aged 20.
 He is regarded as a patron saint of pilgrims.